rayngan999/my-profolio-website/content/posts/2021-10-17/index.md

 <hr>

 <br>

+###Thesis statement:

+This research aims to evaluate the robustness of state-of-the-art fingerprinting detection approaches against code obfuscation.
+However, it is challenging to conduct this evaluation in the wild because JavaScript obfuscation on the web is uncommon or limited to simpler obfuscation techniques.
+Thus, any in the wild evaluation of fingerprinting detection approaches would be biased towards non-obfuscated scripts.
+To address this challenge, we design and implement a testbed that is able to seamlessly replace any target script with its obfuscated counterpart.
+The testbed allows us to evaluate the robustness of fingerprinting detection approaches against JavaScript obfuscation tools in a controlled manner.
+The testbed (1) collects scripts from a web page using an instrumented browser, (2) obfuscates the scripts using off-the-shelf JavaScript obfuscation tools, (3) replaces the original script with its obfuscated version during the next page load, and (4) evaluates the effectiveness of fingerprinting detection.
+By comparing the output of the control (original) and the treatment (obfuscated) group, we are able to systematically evaluate the robustness of fingerprinting detection against different obfuscation tools.

 ###Accomplishments:
 During my research, I worked with professor Zubair Shafiq for studying the impact of various obfuscation techniques against existing browser fingerprinting detection approaches.